microsoft/coyote/docs/_learn/programming-models/async/overview.md

 During testing, using `await` allows the Coyote runtime to automatically inject scheduling points and thoroughly explore asynchronous interleavings to find concurrency bugs.

+You can choose to use the `Microsoft.Coyote.Tasks.Task` directly in your programs or you can use the automatic [rewriting](rewriting) feature which will rewrite your compiled binaries that use `System.Threading.Tasks.Task` and inject the required Coyote controls so you can run `coyote test` on the rewritten binaries.

 ## What happens under the covers

 The C# compiler transforms an `async` method into a state machine (literally called